Paris, the capital of love, at least on the surface…

 They call the police to warn them that they are going to clean entire areas, and if they see areas about to collapse, they call the inspectors.
 The cataphiles also take care of anyone who is alien to this reality, and who unconsciously happens to be inside this underground world.
 If they find some kids looking for adventures, or anyone lost in the underground labyrinths, they worry about bringing them back to the surface to avoid possible misfortunes and unpleasant events.

-On the other side of the coin, some cataphiles let themselves go to actions and vandalism.
+On the other side of the coin, some cataphiles let themselves go to action and vandalism.

 On the 31st of October, cataphiles organize the famous Cata-Halloween party.
 Between 300 and 400 people gather in the basement and they need electricity to power stereos and other electronic devices, so they often cling to the local light.

 In 2002, in a subway station in the 16th district, people started complaining that the light appeared and disappeared.
 The police decided to investigate and retracing the path of electricity ended up in the catacombs.
-At first they were surprised because they found a telephone in one of the corridors, and at a certain piano-bar equipped with speakers, televisions, video projector and everything else.
+At first, they were surprised because they found a telephone in one of the corridors, and at a certain piano bar equipped with speakers, televisions, a video projector and everything else.
 The electricity panel was powered at the expense of the municipality’s electricity grid and the metro station.
 The police decided to come back with a whole team to evacuate everything.